mbradds/datestone/readme.md

 });
 ```

 datestone has the capability to fill dates forwards (starting date) or backwards (ending date), as well as transform the "data" column with an optional unit conversion.
 The best part?
-There is no combination of parameters that results in anything other than a single pass over the array, without any conditionals evelauted on each data point.
+There is no combination of parameters that results in anything other than a single pass over the array, without any conditionals evaluated on each data point.
 Higher order functions are "teed up" at run time to facilitate ultra fast data processing.